marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-connections-and-models.md

 - You can use the DbModelBuilder class to build a Code First model without instantiating a DbContext instance.
 The result of this is a DbModel object.
 You can then pass this DbModel object to one of the DbContext constructors when you are ready to create your DbContext instance.
 - You can pass a full connection string to DbContext instead of just the database or connection string name.
 By default this connection string is used with the System.Data.SqlClient provider; this can be changed by setting a different implementation of IConnectionFactory onto context.Database.DefaultConnectionFactory.
 - You can use an existing DbConnection object by passing it to a DbContext constructor.
 If the connection object is an instance of EntityConnection, then the model specified in the connection will be used rather than calculating a model using Code First.
-If the object is an instance of some other type—for example, SqlConnection—then the context will use it for Code First mode.
+If the object is an instance of some other type?for example, SqlConnection?then the context will use it for Code First mode.
 - You can pass an existing ObjectContext to a DbContext constructor to create a DbContext wrapping the existing context.
 This can be used for existing applications that use ObjectContext but which want to take advantage of DbContext in some parts of the application.